Cracker Barrel Q3 2019 Earnings Preview

-Cracker Barrel (NASDAQ:CBRL) is scheduled to announce Q3 earnings results on Monday, June 3rd, after market close.
+Cracker Barrel (NASDAQ:CBRL) is scheduled to announce Q3 earnings results on Tuesday, June 4th, before market open.

 The consensus EPS Estimate is $2.11 (+3.9% Y/Y) and the consensus Revenue Estimate is $735.15M (+1.9% Y/Y).